lilianPLV/BattleShip/README.md

+﻿# BattleShip Game
-﻿# A small Battleship game that you can play in multiplayer if you are on the same network.
+A small Battleship game that you can play in multiplayer if you are on the same network.
 At the beginning, you can choose whether you want to be Player 1 or Player 2.
 <img width="1903" height="1022" alt="image" src="https://github.com/user-attachments/assets/ba934473-8fdf-4f70-bc9f-70cde565511e" />